Gum Grafting in Toronto & North York

 What Is Gum Recession?

-Gum recession occurs when the gum tissue surrounding the teeth wears away or pulls back, exposing the tooth root.
-This can happen gradually and is often painless—until it becomes a serious issue.
+Gum recession occurs when the gum tissue surrounding your teeth wears away or pulls back, exposing the tooth roots.
+It may develop slowly and often goes unnoticed until it causes tooth sensitivity, root exposure, or esthetic concerns.

 • Periodontal (gum) disease